Signs are posted, students are warned, designated areas have been made and students still find a way to smoke anywhere they please.

 A phenomenon that has been sweeping across the country over the last few years has made its way into Pierce College.
 That phenomenon is the electronic cigarette.

 The electronic cigarette has had a rise to fame because of its so called safe and harmless vapor that it releases.
+It can be beneficial for cannabis smokers to use specialized vapes equipped for cannabis.
+Be it cannabis oil or otherwise.
+They can even find the best 510 thread battery for this online.

 When in reality the electronic cigarettes have been found to be just as, if not more, harmful than cigarettes, so much so that Chicago, New York and Los Angeles have banned them in public places.